Stephen Atkins Swails: Post-war career

 After the war, Swails worked as an agent for the Freedmen's Bureau, practiced law in the South, and became active in the political life of South Carolina.
-He married Susan Aspinall, a mixed-race Charlestonian, who bore him three children, Irene, Stephen Jr. and Florine.
-(Because Sarah Thompson bore him a son named Stephen Jr., he had two children with that name.)
+He married Susan Aspinall, a mixed-race Charlestonian, who bore him four children: Irene Swails, Florian Swails, Marie Johanna Swails, and Stephen Albert Swails.
+(Because Sarah Thompson bore him a son named Stephen Jr., he had two children with the same first name.)
 He was the mayor of Kingstree, where he lived from 1868 to 1879.
 He served as a state senator for ten years (1868–1878), including three terms as president pro tem.

 Swails was a delegate to the 1868, 1872 and 1876 Republican national conventions.
 He became a member of the U.S. Electoral College, and also edited a newspaper, the Williamsburg Republican.

 He was forced out of politics after Reconstruction.
-After a white mob tried to assassinate him, he resigned from office and, through his Republican connections, obtained jobs in Washington, D.C. with the U.S. Postal Service and the United States Treasury Department.
+After a white mob tried to assassinate him, he resigned from office and, through his Republican connections, obtained jobs in Washington, D.C., with the U.S. Postal Service and the United States Treasury Department.

 Stephen Swails is buried in the Friendly Society Cemetery, Charleston, South Carolina.